gitluin/sara/README.md

 Recent Statii
 ------
+ * v4.1		- Now sources a config file, `$XDG_CONFIG_HOME/sara/sararc` or `$HOME/.config/sara/sararc`, which is a shell script that specifies programs to start à la `bspwm`.
+My plan is to update `sarasock` to configure some variables at runtime in a similar fashion.
+Also including a `polybar` script for tag information that has support for clickable areas.
  * v4.0		- A man page!
 Lots of """"bloat""""; polybar is now the suggested default!
 Huge shoutout to [Jonas](https://jonas-langlotz.de/2020/10/05/polybar-on-dwm) for the only post on his blog single-handedly making my `peachbar` problems obsolete.
  * v3.{0-3}	- Internal bar removed and bar scripts created.
 Floating layout.
 More Zoom-friendly client handling (nothing is sacred).
 Fixed longstanding math issues with `tile()`.
  * v2.0		- Whole lotta UNIX philosophy up in here!
 Keybinds are controlled by sxhkd now!
 A little bit of bspwm in your dwm and sara sandwich!
 Pointer events (click into window, move and resize window) still handled by sara.